 You Think Lottery Winners Spend Their Money Only on Luxuries?
 Come Down to Earth!

 When it comes to winning the lottery, you may think that it’s a no brainer to go the sensible route and spend your winnings on paying down debt, purchasing a new car, a new home, and maybe go on a vacation.
 The rest, you would probably invest and save so that the money lasts a long time.
-With every sensible person, you have instances of people letting the money go to their heads and going on insane shopping sprees, giving their money away all willy-nilly.
+With every sensible person, you have instances of people letting the money go to their heads and going on crazy shopping sprees, giving their money away all willy-nilly.
 Some blow through their cash on drugs, prostitutes, and plastic surgery.

 Then you have the in-betweeners.
 These are people who are kind of smart with their money, but they also have to splurge on that one thing that makes you go, “…really?”
 Here are some of the quirkiest purchases lottery winners have made to date.